santiagosilvestri/push_swap/README.md

 This repository contains four selectable sorting strategies and an independent terminal benchmark for comparing their operation counts.

-> **Authorship:** the sorting algorithms, adaptive strategy and graphical benchmark described below were designed and implemented by `sasilves`.

 ## Overview

 The program receives all values in stack `a`; stack `b` starts empty.
 A valid execution must: